 8. Jenkins

 Jenkins is an open-source SDLC automation tool that has over 1 million users worldwide.
-Jenkins simplifies the CI/CD process by helping teams automate builds, testing, and deployment processes.
+Jenkins simplifies the CI/CD process by automating builds, testing, and deployments.

 Key Features: